-Michael H. Weier is the President and Managing Attorney of Reinisch Wilson Weier PC, the Pacific Northwest’s largest workers’ compensation defense law firm.
-A Washington native, he attended the University of Washington and the University of Puget Sound School of Law (presently Seattle University)where he was a Dean’s Award recipient.
+Michael H. Weier is Of Counsel for Reinisch Wilson Weier PC, the Pacific Northwest’s largest workers’ compensation defense law firm.
+Michael served as President and Managing Attorney for the firm from 2006 to 2015.
+A Washington native, he attended the University of Washington and the University of Puget Sound School of Law (presently Seattle University) where he was a Dean’s Award recipient.
 A former Investigator for the Department of Corrections and an Assistant Attorney General for Washington, Michael joined Reinisch Wilson Weier PC in 1988.
 For more than 25 years, Michael has devoted his practice to advising and representing employers with regard to Washington State Workers’ Compensation, Longshore and Harbor Workers’ Compensation Act and employment-related matters.

 - Dean’s Award 1983-1984